zx80/flask-simple-auth/README.md

 For checking passwords the password (salted hash) must be retrieved through `get_user_pass(user)`.
 This function must be provided by the application when the module is initialized.
-Because this function is cached by default, caches must be reset when users are changed by calling `clear_caches`.
+Because this function is cached by default, the cache expiration must be reached so that changes take effect, or the cache must be cleared manually, which may impair application performance.

 The following configuration directives are available to configure `passlib` password checks: